Baltimore-class cruiser: Later designs

-The hull of the Baltimore class was used for the development of a number of other classes.
+The hull of the Baltimore class was used for the development of several other classes.
 The Oregon City-class cruisers differed only slightly from Baltimores, because they were originally planned as Baltimore-class cruisers but were constructed based on modified plans.
 Though nine ships were planned, only three were completed.
-The main differences between the two classes is the reduction to a single-trunked funnel, a redesigned forward superstructure that was placed 40 ft further aft, primarily to decrease top-heaviness and increase the arcs of fire for the guns.
+The main differences between the two classes are the reduction to a single-trunked funnel; a redesigned forward superstructure that was placed 40 ft further aft, primarily to decrease top-heaviness; and an increase in the arcs of fire for the guns.

 A fourth Oregon City-class cruiser, the Northampton (CLC-1), was ultimately completed as a light command cruiser.
-Despite having a heavy cruiser hull, she was classed as a light cruiser because her main armament was smaller than 8 inches.
+Despite having a heavy cruiser hull, she was classed as a light cruiser because her main armament of four 5 inch guns was smaller than the 8 inch guns usually found on heavy cruisers.

 The Des Moines-class cruiser was an entirely new heavy cruiser design that attempted to improve upon the Baltimore class.
-While the basic deck and machinery layout was largely unchanged, this class carried the first fully automated high-caliber guns on a warship and had improved damage protection features.
+While the basic deck and machinery layout was largely unchanged, this class carried the first fully automated high-caliber guns on a warship and had improved damage protection features, greatly improving both firepower and survivability.
 None was constructed in time to take part in World War II.

 The plans for the Saipan-class light aircraft carrier were adapted from the drafts of the Baltimore hull design, including the layout of the engines.
 The hulls of these ships were, however, significantly widened.
 The Saipan-class ships were completed in 1947 and 1948, but by the mid-1950s, they proved too small for the planes of the jet age and were converted for use as communication and command ships.

 Crew

 The size of the crew of a Baltimore-class cruiser varied by era and by tactical situation.
-Different sources also differ about the numbers.
-Naturally, the crew sizes were larger during wartime and furthermore, some cruisers—including all three of the modified Albany class—were used as flagships and therefore housed an admiral and his staff.
+Different sources also differ on the numbers.
+Naturally, the crew sizes were larger during wartime.
+Some cruisers—including all three of the modified Albany class—were used as flagships and therefore housed an admiral and his staff.

-At launch, during and shortly after the war, the crews consisted of around 60 officers and about 1000 rank and file crewmen.
+At launch, during, and shortly after the war, the crews consisted of around 60 officers and about 1000 rank-and-file crewmen.
 When an admiral's staff was aboard during wartime, this number could swell to 80 officers and 1500 crewmen.
 On the Bostons, the standard crew, even in peacetime and without an admiral's staff, was 80 officers and around 1650 crewmen.
-Because the Albany class was equipped almost exclusively for guided missiles, it required fewer crew than the Bostons, and was roughly comparable numerically to the basic Baltimore.
+Because the Albany class was equipped almost exclusively for guided missiles, it required fewer crew than the Bostons and was roughly comparable numerically to the basic Baltimore.

 Compared to today's crew sizes, these numbers seem high.
 The modern Ticonderoga-class cruiser is manned by about 400.
 These differences are mostly due to the much less manpower-intensive nature of modern weapon systems.